tmpfs/prism/README.md

 }
 ```

-Would result in including the class declaration lookup for `Notice:error`:
+Would result in including the rule for `Notice:error` which might look like:

 ```javascript
 {